-WithdrawalUnits{c,P} = The Withdrawal Billing Units, in MWh, for Transmission Customer c for Billing Period P, except for Scheduled Energy Withdrawals resulting at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England.
+$WithdrawalUnits{c,P}$ = The Withdrawal Billing Units, in MWh, for Transmission Customer c for Billing Period P, except for Scheduled Energy Withdrawals resulting at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England from CTS Interface Bids at a CTS Enabled Interface with ISO New England.

-TotalWithdrawalUnits_P = The sum, in MWh, of Withdrawal Billing Units for all Transmission Customers for Billing Period P, except for Scheduled Energy Withdrawals at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New England.
+$TotalWithdrawalUnits_P$ = The sum, in MWh, of Withdrawal Billing Units for all Transmission Customers for Billing Period P, except for Scheduled Energy Withdrawals at a CTS Enabled Interface with ISO New England resulting from Exports that are not associated with wheels through New Englandresulting from CTS Interface Bids at a CTS Enabled Interface with ISO New England.